 Loved the book.
 Can’t wait for the next one, in what I do hope will become a series.

 Jut one teeny weeny quibble.
 Not wild about the title.

-I read “The Cuckoo’s Calling” on my Kindle (while camping at 5000+metres in the Himalayas, if you must know.
+I read “The Cuckoo’s Calling” on my Kindle – while camping at 5500 metres in the Himalayas, if you must know.
 Yeah, showing off, I know!

 If you wish to read the book now, after reading my review, couldn’t be simpler.
-Just click on any of the links below:
+Just click on the link below: